asaokamei/wscore.repository/README.md

 WScore/Repository
 =================

-Yet-Another ORM for PHP based on (probably) a Repository Pattern, entities and data-access-objects are represented by different classes, and behaves like an ActiveRecord.
+Yet-Another ORM package for PHP which is (probably) based on a Repository Pattern; entities and data-access-objects are represented by different classes.

 Other than being able to read, create, update, delete, and relate entities, `WScore/Repository` has following features.